6 Instagram Best Practices For Magazines [Analysis]

 There is a correlation between when you post and the number of likes and comments that you’re going to get.
 We would all like to know what is the best time to post for high engagement.

-This was one of the things that we looked into, hoping to find some answers.
+This was one of the things that we looked into, hoping to find some answers and add to our list of Instagram best practices.

 We were somehow disappointed because we didn’t reach a definite answer.